mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 It makes it so simple, that it creates innumerable new ways to blow ones foot off.
 The one that I want to discuss is the one where you don't realize you're blowing your foot off until the system starts overloading and that's the topic of back pressure management.
-Another term for this is flow control.
+A related term in protocol design is flow control.

 What's Back Pressure
 --------------------